Opt-Out: How To Remove Yourself From AnyWho?

 Before using this service, you must get a subscription plan to access the records.
 Scan reports are not available for the free option.

-Here’s how you can use DeHashed:
+Here’s how to use DeHashed:

 1. Open your browser and go to DeHashed.